sporestudio/dhcp-server/README.md

     - They will be part of the internal network which is located at 192.168.57.0/24.
 - Client 2 directives:
     - The DHCP server will always assign the ip address 192.168.57.4.
-    - It will have a lease time of 1 hour
+    - It will have a lease time of 1 hour.
     - Client 2 DNS server will be 1.1.1.1.1.

 ## :wrench: Setup